junecastillote/junecastillote.github.io/_posts/2021-06-13-bitlocker-winpe.md

     ```

 6. Create the bootable WinPE image / media.
-    - WinPE ISO.
-This command will create the ISO in *C:\WinPE_amd64\WinPE_amd64.iso*.
+    - **WinPE ISO** -- This command will create the ISO in *C:\WinPE_amd64\WinPE_amd64.iso*.
 To use this image, you will need to burn the ISO to a CD or DVD.
 Another option is to create a bootable USB drive with it using a utility like [Rufus](https://rufus.ie/en_US/).

         ```powershell
         MakeWinPEMedia /ISO C:\WinPE_amd64 C:\WinPE_amd64\WinPE_amd64.iso